High-dimensional estimation of quadratic variation based on penalized realized variance: Estimation of the local variance

 Suppose that $\nu_{c,2}$, $\nu_{c,\infty}$, and $\nu_{c,\psi}$ do not depend on $n$.
 The inequality \eqref{windowRestriction} can then be achieved in large samples by choosing $h_{n} = o( \sqrt{ \Delta_{n}})$.
 However, as pointed out above one should take $h_{n} \asymp \sqrt{ \Delta_{n}}$ in order to achieve an optimal rate for the estimation error $\lVert \hat{c}_{n}^{ \lambda}(t) - c_{t} \rVert_{2}^{2}$.
 In that case, \eqref{windowRestriction} translates directly into an upper bound on $\nu_{c, \psi}$, which concerns the smoothness of $(c_t)_{t \in [0,1]}$.

 When can the term $\rank( \Sigma (t- \frac{h_{n}}{2}; t+ \frac{3h_{n}}{2}))$ in the upper bound of \eqref{rankInequality} be replaced by $\rank(c_t)$?
-This question appears difficult to answer except in restricted settings.
-What is needed is that the rank of QV over a small window containing $t$ is equal to $\rank(c_{t})$ with high probability.
-In this context, note that although
+This question appears difficult to answer in general, but it is not too difficult to show that the replacement is valid if the volatility process is locally constant.